Make sure to check out our Fishing Guide Members here and our Lodging Members here to book your next fishing trip.

 Lynn Lake Lodge, Webster: 605-237-0309, www.lynnlakelodge.com

-Swan: hearing of walleyes and northerns along weedlines/mudlines.
+Waubay: walleye bite spotty.
+Seeing some perch as well.
+8-12 ft/18-26 ft for perch.
+Bitter: walleyes bite is good.
+Seeing them out deep and as well as shallow waters in the evening.
+Still hearing guys pulling bottom bouncers.
+Swan: hearing of walleyes and northern along weedlines/mudlines.
 Clear: bluegills are out deep along with the crappies in the main basin.
 Bobbers or small jigs with crawlers.
-West Stink: hearing some walleyes being caught along the weedlines or in the pockets of weeds with crawlers or leeches.
+Enemy Swim: hearing bass being caught not much else.
+West Stink: hearing some walleyes being caught along the weedlines or in pockets of weeds with crawlers or leeches.
 Roy: bass are hitting quite well in the weeds or on structure.
-South Rush: hearing some eyes are still being caught in 9-14 ft. - The Galley Hotel, Bar & Grill, submitted September 9, 2025
+South Rush: hearing some eyes are still being caught in 9-14 ft. - The Galley Hotel, Bar & Grill, submitted October 2, 2025

 Sportsman's Cove, Webster: 605-345-2468, www.sportsmanscove.net